How to Remove Negative Content From Google Search Results

 • Threats (even implied),

 Google will remove content from their search results if you can prove a copyright violation (DMCA removal).
 The downside of this is that Google often places another message at the bottom of the search result page telling the world they did it.
+Want to know where to go if you think Google might remove something according to the above criteria?
+Click here.

-Removal at the source is best
+Removal At the Source is Best

-Google only removes things (sometimes) from their search results - not from the website.
+Google only removes things (sometimes) from their search results – not from the website.
 The best possible outcome when dealing with negative search results is to remove the content at the source.
 It can also be the most difficult tactic to achieve.
 There are effectively three ways to completely remove a negative search result at the source.
+To completely remove a negative search result at the source, you can:

 • Remove the content from the website